Meet Our Staff

 Maria firmly believes that learning is an individual pursuit - driven by curiosity, interests, and aspirations.
 And, within that, education is a

-collaboration, which includes a supportive community, mutual respect, trust, deep conversations, questions, hands-on experimentation, and playfulness.
+collaboration, which includes a supportive community, mentor-ship, mutual respect, trust, deep conversations, questions, hands-on experimentation, and playfulness.

 Born and raised in Northern New York, Maria left for twelve years.
 In that time, she earned a Fashion Design degree at Cazenovia College, worked as a nanny and then in retail (managing a cookware store) in the greater Boston area, moved to the Rocky Mountains of Colorado, and married her husband, Mike, (also from the NoCo) in Denver.
 They returned home in 1995 to raise their two children.
 She went back to college when her kids were young and earned a Bachelor's degree in Anthropology from SUNY Potsdam in 2003.
 She also received her certification in mental health first aid in August of 2020.

 A writer, Maria, creates a weekly blog post for Deep Root Center.
 She has also written two children's chapter books - one of which has been self-published.